Randula2006/Ai_Image_Genarator/README.md

 Also you have to download the react app through npx create-react-app application_name and get the required node modules because github dosen't support node moduludes to be included.

-cheers bois.
+there is a missing secret key in the components/ImageGenerator.jsx file .so use your own openAi secret key to fill that area.

+Also you have to rename the default Image in the same components/ImageGenarator.jsx file at the top bigining to change the default Image.

+cheers.